AndersDeath/holy-theory/content/algorithms/insertion-sort.md

 **Step 3:** For each unsorted element, compare the current element with the elements before it

-**Step 4:** If the current element is greater than its preceding element, leave it there, as it is already at the desired position.
-If not, keep comparing it with the elements before it until a smaller or equal element is found: Insert the current element after and all comparisons are made, and no smaller element is found: Insert the current element at the beginning of the array
+**Step 4:** If the current element is greater than its preceding one, leave it there, as it is already at the desired position.
+If not, keep comparing it with the elements before it until a smaller or equal one is found: Insert the current element after and all comparisons are made, and no smaller one is found: Insert the current item at the beginning of the array

 **Step 5:** Repeat the above process for every element of the unsorted subarray until the array is sorted